benmslade/neurodesk.github.io/content/en/tutorials/electrophysiology/meg_connectivity.md

 Github: @benmslade
 Twitter: @Benmslade

-To generate a connectivity plot, the forward model and source space need to be computer.
-To generate thos files the Boundry Element Models and the files needed co-registration of MEG and MRI data have to be created from the raw DICOM files.
+To generate a connectivity plot, the forward model and source space need to be computed.
+To generate those files the Boundry Element Models and the files needed co-registration of MEG and MRI data have to be created from the raw DICOM files.

 To do this, run the script below: XXX is the project number.
 ```